mura-orz/mahjongpuzzle/README.md

 ## Usage

 - Open the file using modern web browser.
 - Firstly, select a tile.
-The tile are selected by red cursor.
+The tile is selected by red cursor.
 - Next, select another erasable tile, which rules are explained below.
 - If both the tiles can be erased, they are erased and following tiles are shifted to left-side.
 If the tiles cannot be erased, nothing happens.
 - To cancel the selected tile, you can click the tile again.
 In other words, tile selection is toggled behavior.